Windows 10 command prompt: What is it and how does it work?

 We take a look at one of the most basic - and most powerful - features in Windows 10

-Often referred to as simply 'CMD', it is one of the most basic features you'll find in Windows 10.
-It can be used to create new shortcuts that you can pin to the taskbar, or used to pull up all kinds of information about your device.
-The command prompt can be thought of as a more powerful alternative to the graphical user interface (GUI) in a Windows 10 machine, with the latter normally hiding many of the functions or burying them under layers of menus.
+It's often referred to as 'CMD' and it is one of the most basic features available in Windows 10.
+User can create shortcuts to pin to the taskbar or pull up all kinds of information about their computer.
+The best way to think about it is as a more powerful alternative to the graphical user interface (GUI), but one that doesn't hide many of the functions or bury them under layers of menus.

 What is the command prompt?

-As mentioned above, the command prompt isn't exactly aesthetically pleasing, but that is partly why it is so recognisable.
-It looks and works like an advance navigation tool, which is why people new to it may be a little fearful of using it.
-However, a little training and trial and error can convert you.
-The prompt is useful for executing a variety of commands, such as automating tasks via scripts or finding batch files.
-It also comes in handy when fixing problems you may incur with your Windows 10 device.
+As explained above, the command prompt isn't the most aesthetically pleasing tool, but that is also why it's so recognisable - it sticks out like a soar thumb.
+It looks and works like an advanced navigation tool - which is partly why the uninitiated fear it - but it just takes a little trial and error to get you comfortable.
+The prompt is great for actioning a variety of commands, like automating scripts or finding batch files, and it also comes in handy when you're trying to fix your Windows 10 device.

 How do I open the command prompt?